jonlake5/portfolio/README.md

 This github repo serves as my portfoloio of projects, scripts, and other bits of information regarding my technical background, expreiences, and certifications.

 # About
 Hello, my name is Jonathan Lake.
-I am a cloud enginer with software development experience.
-I
+I am a cloud enginer (AWS and Azure) with software development experience.

 # Certifications
 ## AWS